cedardb/docs/content/guides/configuration.md

 set debug.repeatmode='a';
 ```

-The amount of repetitions can simply be set with the following command.
+The number of repetitions can be easily set with the following command.

 ```sql
 set debug.repeat=3;